PyJobShop

 job: int | None = None

-The index of the job that this task belongs to.
-None if the task does not belong to any job.
-Default None.
+The index of the job that this task belongs to, None if the task does not belong to any job.

 earliest_start: int = 0